sst/guide/_chapters/handle-routes-with-react-router.md

 date: 2017-01-10 00:00:00
 lang: en
 ref: handle-routes-with-react-router
-description: Create React App does not ship with a way to set up routes in your app.
-To do so, we are going to use React Router.
-The latest version of React Router, React Router v6 embraces the composable nature of React’s components and makes it easy to work with routes in our single page app.
+description: To handle routes in our React app we are going to use React Router.
 comments_id: handle-routes-with-react-router/116
 ---

-Create React App sets a lot of things up by default but it does not come with a built-in way to handle routes.
-And since we are building a single page app, we are going to use [React Router](https://reacttraining.com/react-router/) to handle them for us.
+Since we are building a single page app, we are going to use [React Router](https://reactrouter.com/en/main) to handle the routes on the client side for us.

 React Router allows us to specify a route like: `/login`.
 And specify a React Component that should be loaded when a user goes to that page.